00:00

 Read Yatsufusa's Guides, Tutorials & Other Help, that has lots of tutorials from around the community.
 You can choose what to look at and it will save you a lot of time.
 If that's not enough, there are many other (free) resources you can use to help yourself if you look.

 Let yourself be open and read (constructive) reviews!
-Feedback can tell you a lot about what the audience likes, mistakes and corrections, etc..
-Also read other artist's reviews as getting perspective about others can let you reflect on yourself.
+Feedback can tell you a lot about what the audience likes, mistakes and corrections, etc. Also read other artist's reviews.
+Getting perspective about others can let you reflect on yourself.

 Tags: